MoldyMacaroniX/dashword.net/_src/posts/why-we-need-glow-levels.md

 ---
-title: "Why We Need Glow Levels"
+title: "Why We Need Glow Levels In Geometry Dash"
-desc: "I decided to mentally keep track of how many levels I got in the various different styles that have become prevalent over the years.
+desc: "I decided to mentally keep track of how many Geometry Dash levels I got in the various different styles that have become prevalent over the years.
 I was never requested a single glow level."
 image: https://i.imgur.com/paPZvif.png
 date: 2022-02-06
 tags: